Skip to main content

 If desired for design, cut corners off top of spout.

-Smooth spout
+Smooth Spout

 Smooth end of spout for pourability.